-We don’t consider protein supplements suitable for mention here.
-That’s not because they are bad for you, but simply because we don’t think of protein powders as supplements.
+I don’t consider protein supplements suitable for mention here.
+That’s not because they are bad for you, but simply because I don’t think of protein powders as supplements.
 You can use protein powders to reach your target protein intake just like you would any other protein source.
 They are both cheap and easy to use with good absorption and utilization.

 Other Dietary Supplements